mahendraai/RadixAI/README.md

 1. File Upload Form

-Create a form to allow users to upload medical images.
+Create a form to allow users to upload medical images. index.html

-2. Handle Image Upload (upload.php)
+2. Handle Image Upload (process.php)

 Process the uploaded image, store it in a folder, and save the URL in the database.